SamiUrias/Classify/README.md

 This plugin is not finished yet.

 #Instructions
+If you download all the archives, you will find 'index.html' which is an example of using the library with a simple menu.

 This plugin **NEEDS** Jquery to work, if you don't have it, it doesn't work.
 Please install Jquery before use the plugin.
 You can get the library [here](https://jquery.com/).
 While im writing this i am using Jquery V 3.0

+First